CCI-MOC/hil/docs/rest_api.md

 `<channel>` should be a legal channel identifier specified by the output of `show_network`, above.
-If `<channel>` is omitted, the driver will choose a default, typically some form of "untagged."
+If `<channel>` is omitted, the driver will choose a default, which should be some form of "untagged."

 Possible errors: